 There will be regular account statements and information desks to keep information transparent.

-Govt has extended Swavalamban initiative under which it will contribute 1,000 Rs per year (for a period of four years) to every New Pension Scheme (NPS) account opened this year with at least a matching contribution from the subscriber.
+Govt has extended Swavalamban initiative under which it will contribute 1,000 Rs per year (for a period of four years) to every national pension system (NPS) account opened this year with at least a matching contribution from the subscriber.

 All new government employees (central and state) will no longer have GPF accounts and NPS account will be mandatory for them.
 So all who have joined government services after 1st Jan, 2004, will have NPS account.